OscHer/treboform/README.md

 1. Vagrant looks for the box somewhere in the local host.
 2. If there's one, creates a VM; if not, vagrant looks for it in [its public repository](https://app.vagrantup.com/boxes/search).
 3. Once the instantiated VM is up and running starts the provisioning process.
     1. Trantor node is provisioned using a [bootstrap](provision/preprovision/bootstrap.sh) script.
-  2. When Trantor (manager node) finishes its bootstraping tasks, it runs an ansible playbook to every other node.
+    2. When Trantor (manager node) finishes its bootstraping tasks, it runs an ansible playbook to every other node using a vagrant self-generated inventory.
-4. As a result we have a fully treboformed Type III Civilization and the magic begins.
+4. ~~As a result we have a fully treboformed Type III Civilization and the magic begins.~~

 ### Assets
 ### VMs